Hikari03/hikup/README.md

 ./hikup # for help
 ```
 ## Server

+- **Uses Port** : 6998
+- If you want to change it you can do so in server/ConnectionServer.cpp and src/main.cpp

 ### Use Docker
 #### With scripts
 You can get the `docker-update-start.sh`, `docker-attach.sh` and `docker-shutdown.sh`.